-We believe the examples are not helpful to address certain issues, for example potential control premium, situations of non-listed entities where faire value cannot easily be based on quoted market prices.
+We believe the examples are not helpful to address certain issues, for example potential control premium, situations of non-listed entities where fair value cannot easily be based on quoted market prices.
 Example 3 only deals with synergies available to the acquirer and not with a potential control premium.
 In Example 3, we had difficulties to found the basis for determining the fair value of TC, estimated at 121 million.

-We agree with EFRAG's comments on the appendix E subject to the finalisation of FASB project on measurement.
+We agree with EFRAG's draft comments on the appendix E. The fair value concept and the measurement proposals included in this exposure draft may change subject to the finalisation of FASB project on measurement.
+The due process should be respected by submitting further changes proposed for public comments.